Linuturk/www.onitato.com/content/articles/deploying_ansible_tower_with_heat.markdown

 #Anatomy of a HEAT Template

 Templates are broken into several main sections.
 I'm going to describe each one of them so you fully understand the process.
+Follow along here: [Ansible Tower HEAT Template](https://github.com/Linuturk/heat-templates/blob/master/ansible-tower.template)

 ##Description and Version